learn-co-students/SENG-LIVE-103122-phase-2/03_information_flow/slide.md

 - Decide which components should have state

-- Pass data up with callbacks, and down with props
+- Pass data up with callbacks and down with props

 <!-- slide style="text-align: left;" -->